Sturgis Bank & Trust Company Personal Internet Banking BillPay service has been updated with many convenient and timesaving features.

 Secure Your Online Identity

-A computer and smartphone contains a tremendous amount of personal and financial information.
+A computer and smartphone contain a tremendous amount of personal and financial information.
 Take the following steps to protect private information stored on those devices.

 - Safeguard your computer and smartphone and all passwords.